murtazarangwala99/ToDo/PendingTask.md

 - Dependency Array Problem in useEffect
 - .env configuration in React

+## Future Tasks

+- To capture tasks as array values instead of string(Add Array Of Tasks to be added).
+- Mobile Responsive

 ## Suggestions

 - 💡 Where is the UI side validation to check for emptiness of the entered values? (inside handleSubmit())